A general recursion for integrals involving products of Hermite polynomials and its applications: Introduction

-In recent years, considerable effort has been devoted to deriving analytical expressions for the integral $W_{ijk\ell}$.
-Early approaches focused on obtaining analytical formulas for specific index sets $(i,j,k,\ell)$, such as those seen in the seminal works of Talmi, Brody, and Moshinsky \cite{talmi1952nuclear,moshinsky1959transformation,brody1965tables}, now recognized as the Talmi-Brody-Moshinsky expansion.
-A variant of this expansion is presented in Ref.~\cite{rammelmuller2023modular}.
-Furthermore, Wang et al. \cite{wang2009integrals} utilized generating functions for products of two Hermite polynomials to derive analytical expressions for $W_{ijk\ell}$.
-However, since these formulas involve factorials of non-negative integers, numerical issues arise when the indices $(i,j,k,\ell)$ become large.
-Although techniques like Stirling’s approximation can alleviate some of these issues, it is preferable to avoid factorials altogether.
-Recently, an analytical expression for the integral $W_{ijk\ell}$ was derived for a single set of indices $(i,j,k,\ell)$ in Ref.~\cite{rojo2020static}.While this result is useful, its complexity makes it difficult to implement efficiently in computational algorithms.
-Furthermore, this method does not readily extend to the integrals $Y_{ijk\ell}$ and $U_{ijk\ell mn}$.
-To our knowledge, no analytical expressions for $Y_{ijk\ell}$ or $U_{ijk\ell mn}$ exist in the current literature.
+In recent years, substantial effort has been dedicated to deriving analytical formulas for the integral $W_{ijk\ell}$.
+Early approaches concentrated on deriving analytical formulas for a single set of indices $(i,j,k,\ell)$, as exemplified by the foundational studies of Talmi, Brody, and Moshinsky \cite{talmi1952nuclear,moshinsky1959transformation,brody1965tables}, which are today named as the Talmi-Brody-Moshinsky expansion.
+A variation of this expansion is presented in Ref.~\cite{rammelmuller2023modular}.
+Moreover, Wang et al.~\cite{wang2009integrals} employed generating functions for the products of two Hermite polynomials to derive analytical expressions for $W_{ijk\ell}$.
+An analytical expression for the integral $W_{ijk\ell}$ was recently derived for a single set of indices $(i,j,k,\ell)$ in Ref.~\cite{rojo2020static}.
+This analytical expression is based on the established solution for the integral of a product of three Hermite polynomials~\cite{titchmarsh1948some} and relies on the logarithm of the gamma function and factorials to mitigate numerical overflows associated with factorials of large integers.
+Although this result is fairly useful, its practical implementation is hindered by its considerable algebraic complexity.
+In particular, the appearance of additional phase factors when evaluating the logarithm of the gamma function for negative arguments significantly complicates efficient implementation in computer codes.
+Consequently, due to the explicit use of integer factorials in these established analytical formulas, numerical issues emerge as the degree of the Hermite polynomials becomes large.
+While techniques like Stirling’s approximation or the use of logarithms of gamma functions might partially mitigate these challenges to some extent, the explicit appearance of factorials in the analytical expressions remains problematic, particularly at high polynomial degrees.
+Consequently, it is preferable to avoid the appearance of factorials whenever possible, particularly in numerical calculations.
+To our knowledge, no analytical expressions for $Y_{ijk\ell}$ or $U_{ijk\ell mn}$ are present in the existing literature, and the methodology outlined in Ref.~\cite{rojo2020static} does not easily adapt to the integrals $Y_{ijk\ell}$ and $U_{ijk\ell mn}$.

-In this work, we aim to analytically compute all non-zero values of the integrals $W_{ijk\ell}$, $Y_{ijk\ell}$ and $U_{ijk\ell mn}$ for a given value of $M$, in the context of ab initio simulations of one-dimensional few-body systems in harmonic traps.
-To achieve this, we derive recursive formulas for these integrals based on the well-known properties of Hermite polynomials and the integration-by-parts technique.
-A key advantage of our approach is that the recursive formulas avoid the explicit use of factorials, eliminating potential numerical issues associated with their evaluation.
-Moreover, the recursive nature of the formulas allows for straightforward implementation in computer codes, making the simultaneous computation of non-zero integrals efficient and practical.